Arihant25/arihant.sh/README.md

 13. If a command run is run in the background, and the command is invalid, it will print a PID along with the error message.
 The PID will be the PID of the child process that was forked to run the command.

+14. Only output redirection is supported for custom commands.
+Input redirection is not supported.

 ## Manual 📖
 ### hop
 - `hop` is used to change the current working directory.